parwinderau/node-red-contrib-dll/README.md

 7) Now restart your node-red service.
 8) your service will be available online.
 Open your browser at http://127.0.0.1:1880/
 9) Import the sample flow "node-red-dll-flow.json" available under "sample-dll-flow" folder.
-10) Now use the above JSON payload in the inject node and do adjust the parameters according to your environment.
-Alternatively you can use the sample DLL and related path.
+10) Now use the above JSON payload in the inject node as an input to the DLL node and do adjust the parameters according to your environment.
+    Alternatively for testing you can use the sample payload, DLL and flow as it is to see how it works.
 ```

 # Uninstallation